lisp-mirror/ballish/MANUAL.md

 have been found.
 You might prefer a better output with `<file>:<line number>:<line>`, which is what the `--grep` option gives you.

-Note that the option will error if more than 100 results are found.
+Note that the option will error with the message `fatal: too many results to grep` if more than 100 files are found.
 The primary use case for this option is integration with editors, where more than a handful of results leads to a bad UI.
 You can override the limit by setting the `BL_MAX_GREP_RESULTS` environment variable.

 # EXAMPLES